-In 2010, Richmond Area Multi-Services, Inc. and San Francisco State University jointly developed the Peer Specialist Mental Health Certificate Program, funded by the Mental Health Services Act.
-The Peer Specialist Mental Health Certificate Program initially offered one 12-week classroom education and hands-on training course, now known as the Peer Specialist Mental Health Certificate (PSMHC) Entry Course.
-The primary goal of the entry course is to prepare individuals and family members who have experience with behavioral health services with basic skills and knowledge for entry-level peer specialist/counseling roles.
-The Peer Specialist Mental Health Certificate Entry Course has successfully completed 17 Cohorts, and has over 250 graduates of the course.
+In 2010, Richmond Area Multi-Services, Inc. and San Francisco State University jointly developed the Peer Specialist Mental Health Certificate Program, funded by the Mental Health Services Act (Prop 63).
+The Peer Specialist Mental Health Certificate Program initially offered one 12-week training course, now known as the Peer Specialist Mental Health Certificate Entry Course.
+The primary goal of the Entry Course is to prepare individuals and family members who have lived experience with behavioral health services for entry-level peer provider roles.
+The Peer Specialist Mental Health Certificate Entry Course has successfully completed 18 Cohorts, and has over 275 graduates of the course.
 RAMS offers its 12-week Peer Specialist Mental Health Certificate Entry Course two times annually, in the fall and in the spring.

 In 2016, the Program expanded to include the 8-week Peer Specialist Mental Health Certificate Advanced Course which provides additional training, education, and workforce development opportunities to individuals who are currently providing peer services and/or advocacy in the community and would like to obtain additional enrichment and training in the field.
 RAMS offers the PSMHC Advanced Course two times annually, in the winter and in the summer.